Harshil074/aws-deployment-assignment/Readme.md

 ## ✅ Status
 All services stopped to avoid unnecessary AWS charges.
-Please review the world file, accompanied by attached screenshots of the project.
+Please review the pdf file, accompanied by attached screenshots of the project.
 Thank you